US residential cleaning market, mapped

 We believe

-Home cleaning is split into two markets that public reports lump together: residential maid services (Merry Maids, MaidPro, Molly Maid, Two Maids, roughly 6,000 combined locations across the named recurring-maid brands and their long-tail franchisees) and disaster restoration (ServPro, ServiceMaster Restore, Belfor, Chem-Dry, roughly 9,000 combined locations).
-The two have nothing in common: maid services bill 80 to 200 dollars per recurring visit, restoration averages 4,000 dollars per claim, mostly insurance-paid.
-If you sell software into "cleaning services," confirm which market the buyer is in before quoting; the operational and financial profiles are different categories.
+Home cleaning splits into two markets that public reports lump together: residential maid services (Merry Maids, MaidPro, Molly Maid, Two Maids, roughly 6,000 combined locations across the named recurring-maid brands and their long-tail franchisees) and disaster restoration (Servpro, ServiceMaster Restore, Belfor, Chem-Dry, roughly 9,000 combined locations).
+The two have nothing operationally in common: maid services bill 80 to 200 dollars per recurring visit, restoration averages 4,000 dollars per claim, mostly insurance-paid.
+The procurement cycles, the ACV, and the decision-maker profile are different categories inside the same industry code.

 That gap matters when you choose your motion.
-A field service management vendor that priced for restoration ACV walks into a maid-service demo and watches the prospect's eyes glaze.
+A field service management vendor that priced for restoration ACV walks into a maid-service demo and watches the prospect's eyes glaze at the contract value.
 The same vendor that priced for maid service tries to win a Belfor branch and gets told the deal is procurement-led, six months long, and not closing on a credit card.
-Pick the segment first, then prospect.
+We split the segments deliberately.
+Most vendor databases do not, which is why so many SDRs dial a Merry Maids franchisee with a Servpro pitch and wonder why nobody calls back.

 Do not buy this if any of the following are true.